KatharineME/FASTQ.jl/setting.md

 Gigabytes of memory

 `organism` _String_<br>
-human or mouse
+"human" or "mouse" used by `apply_cdna_to_transcriptome` when creating gene_x_sample matrix

 `molecule` _String_<br>
-dna or cdna
+"dna" or "cdna"

 `exome` _Bool_<br>
-true or false
+"true" or "false"

 `fragment_length` _Int_<br>
 The most common cDNA fragment length in your data, used by `apply_cdna_to_genome`

 `fragment_length_standard_deviation` _Int_<br>
-For cdna alignment, the estimated standard deviation of fragment lengths
+For cDNA alignment, the estimated standard deviation of fragment lengths

 `sample` _String_<br>
 Sample name used for file naming and name of sample column in VCF

 `annotate_with_rsid` _Bool_<br>
-true or false
+"true" or "false"

 `tool_directory` _String_<br>
 Path to directory storing strelka and manta